WillDelano/Titanic2.0/README.md

 ### Viewing documentation
 To view the documentation for the project, navigate to the documentation folder in src/main/documentation.
 In this folder there should be a index.html file.
-Open this file to view the Javadoc of our project.
+Open this file on your desktop to view the Javadoc of our project.
+You can't open this file on github or intelliJ because it will just show you the html code.

 ## Classes:
 <pre>